dnewcome/hn-plonk/readme.md

 # Usage

 HN Plonk uses VIM-style keyboard commands in addition to adding three new links at the top of the page.

-The links are
+## Menu links

 ### kill
 Prompts you to enter a space-separated list of kill filters that operate on the story title.